Information on history, celebrations and chief guest list of Indian Republic Day. India will celebrate its 73rd Republic Day on 26th January in 2022.

 Indian republic day chief guest list

 It’s an old tradition at Republic Day Parade to invite a Prime Minister of another country showcasing our culture and traditions.
-In year 2017, India welcomed the Crown Prince of Abu Dhabi Sheikh Mohamed bin Zayed Al Nahyan, as a chief guest at the Indian Republic Day.
+In year 2022, India welcomes Five guests (heads of the Central Asia states), as chief guest at the Indian Republic Day.
 Check out list of chief guests invited at Republic Day Parade in New Delhi, India from beginning (1950) till year 2022.

 |2021||No Chief guest due to COVID-19 pandemic||Boris Johnson Cancels Republic Day Visit To India Over Covid Crisis In UK - more here|